SirWumpus/smtpf/README.md

 Build & Install From Source
 ---------------------------

 * Install `SQLite` from a package.
-Prior to [LibSnert's](https://github.com/SirWumpus/libsnert) availability on GitHub, the old tarballs included SQLite, but GitHub tarballs do not, so it needs to be installed separately.
+Prior to [LibSnert's](https://github.com/SirWumpus/libsnert) availability on GitHub, the old `libsnert` tarballs included SQLite, but the GitHub `libsnert` repository does not, so it needs to be installed separately.

-* [Build LibSnert](https://github.com/SirWumpus/libsnert#configuration--build) first as instructed with the `./configure --without-sqlite3` option at least; it should find the pre-installed version of SQLite.
+* [Build LibSnert](https://github.com/SirWumpus/libsnert#configuration--build) first, do *not* disable `sqlite3` support; it should find the pre-installed version of SQLite.

 * Building `smtpf` should be: